FinchCC/Discord-Spotifybot/README.md

 as the project and therefor is not the solution of you want to debug it.

-Please see this as help and not a actual bot, this is and still is a shitty project coded as fast as possible.
+Again, please see this as help and not a actual bot, this is and still is a shitty project coded as fast as possible.
 There are better and free bots out there, but this is the only source-code on a bot with spotify playlist searcher.